 Gas stove and oven in the lookout facilities are available for cooking and heating food.

 Participants are encouraged to bring a potluck dish to share with their friends and guests.

-Note: no campfires are permitted for cooking or the overnight campout.
+Note: no open campfires, camping or backpacking stoves are permitted for cooking dinner or during the overnight campout.